garrynsk/gatsby-seo-starter/content/posts/2018-03-26/2018-03-26-What Are They, Monads, Angels or Demons.md

 ```

-Thus, <span style="background-color: green;"> a pure function can be with or without side effects </span>, but [evaluation of the result does not cause any semantically observable side effect or output, such as mutation of mutable objects or output to I/O devices](https://en.wikipedia.org/wiki/Pure_function).
+Thus, <span class="underline"> a pure function can be with or without side effects </span>, but [evaluation of the result does not cause any semantically observable side effect or output, such as mutation of mutable objects or output to I/O devices](https://en.wikipedia.org/wiki/Pure_function).
 For example:

 ```scala